Restoring

 A novel use of the political committee system.

-It starts with a repurposing of our political committee system, which is responsible for delivering elections.
+It starts with a repurposing of our political committee system, which is our infrastructure for delivering elections.
 FEC regulations govern how committees can handle money.
 Unfortunately, financial incentives inherent in the system motivates career politicians to represent their party over their constituents.
-Technology, combined with a paradigm shift, allows the same committee system to restore democracy as the Framers intended.
+A paradigm shift, combined with technology and statistics, allows the same committee system to restore democracy as the Framers intended.

 Wilson’s Fountain is comprised of three components.

 The “pump” in Wilson’s Fountain is a political committee built on technology.
-It hosts the free and equal contest.
+It hosts the free and equal nominating system.

-A local committee runs the nominating contest and customizes it for the district.
+A local committee runs the nominating process and customizes it for the district.

-A Super PAC manages an uncoordinated general election media campaign for the contest winner.
+A Super PAC manages an uncoordinated general election media campaign for the winner, now the Party nominee.

 Technology creates a new experience.